Bisexual Panromantic Relationships– Keeping Them Happy and Respectful – No Unicorn Hunters Allowed

 The key word here is “communication.”
 It must be clear and concise, and look for the same from your potential.

-Identifying and Approaching Potential Threesome Partners
+Identifying and Approaching Potential Relationship Partners

 So, you know that communication is critical.
 But let’s back up for a minute.
 How do you even identify the good candidates and then approach them with a proposal?